Turkey probes Facebook's move to collect WhatsApp data

 Rival messaging apps Signal and Telegram have since seen a sudden increase in demand.

+Critics say the law stifles dissent from Turks who resorted to online platforms after the government tightened its grip on mainstream media.

-Reporting by Ebru Tuncay; Writing by Daren Butler; Editing by Jonathan Spicer
+Reporting by Ebru Tuncay; Writing by Daren Butler and Tuvan Gumrukcu; Editing by Jonathan Spicer and Peter Graff

 Our Standards: The Thomson Reuters Trust Principles.